+That's quite a shift from three years ago, when the symphony was on the verge of collapse.
+So what triggered the turnaround?
+Who's responsible for such bold moves as the world's first marijuana-friendly symphony shindig?The answer, says nearly everyone associated with the organization, is symphony CEO Jerome Kern.
 At one Classically Cannabis evening, Kern stood near the front of the crowd alongside his wife, Mary Rossick Kern, with whom he co-chairs the CSO's board of trustees.
 Standing next to them was Mikey, the fuzzy brown-and-white Havanese they take nearly everywhere they go, clad in a service-dog vest.
 When asked later if the service-dog vest was just a way to get their pet into events like this, Kern sidesteps the question, cracking, "The CEO of the Colorado Symphony Orchestra requires an emotional support animal to assist with the many psychological issues he has to deal with."
 But here at the fundraiser, Kern didn't appear to be struggling with any sort of psychological problems.
 He was cool and collected, his healthy 77-year-old frame draped in stylish, summery white pants and shirt.
 He didn't waste much time shmoozing or checking out the scene on the smoke-filled patio. ("Forty years ago, I may have tried it once or twice," he says of marijuana.
 "But I haven't had it recently.")
 Unlike most listeners, he didn't even nod his head along to the music.
 He just stood there, emanating quiet authority.

 Once a high-powered New York lawyer, Kern built a lucrative career far from the world of nonprofits and performing-arts organizations, holding court in the executive boardrooms of corporations ranging from Tele-Communications Inc. to Playboy Enterprises.
 According to supporters, that experience makes Kern the sort of bold, no-nonsense leader the symphony needs.
 In fact, Kern and his wife steered the symphony away from financial catastrophe in 2000, and now he's doing it again -- even if he has to step on a few toes along the way.